ITI9200 - Introduction to Category Theory

 For the exam

 Through the course (more or less every other week) I will publish a document with 3-4 exercises; you have until the next sheet to solve them.
 They are part of you final grade.
+Deadlines are flexible; if the only problem is that you need more time, just tell me.

-• Sheet 1 PDF (Deadline: TBA)
+• Sheet 1 PDF (Deadline: Feb 26, 2026)

-• Sheet 2 PDF (Deadline: TBA)
+• Sheet 2 PDF (Deadline: Mar 19, 2026)

 • Sheet 3 PDF (Deadline: TBA)